acmerobotics/road-runner-docs/tour/trajectories.md

 {% endcode-tabs-item %}
 {% endcode-tabs %}

+The base `DriveConstraints` class does **robot** velocity and acceleration limiting, while its drive-specific subclasses \(e.g., `MecanumConstraints`\) actually limit **wheel** velocity.

+{% hint style="info" %}
-There is also a `TrajectoryBuilder` that replicates the API of `PathBuilder` with a few additions.
+There is also a `TrajectoryBuilder` class that replicates the API of `PathBuilder` with a few additions.
+{% endhint %}

-Once a trajectory is finally generated, one of the `TrajectoryFollower`s can be used to generate the actual `DriveSignal`s that are sent to the `Drive` class \(and finally to the HAL motors\).
-The PIDVA followers are usually suitable although `RamseteFollower` has noticeably better performance for nonholonomic drives.
+Once a trajectory is finally generated, one of the `TrajectoryFollowers` can be used to generate the actual `DriveSignals` that are sent to the `Drive` class.
+The PIDVA followers are usually suitable, although `RamseteFollower` has noticeably better performance for tank drives.

 Following a trajectory is as simple as creating a follower, calling `TrajectoryFollower.followTrajectory()`, and repeatedly querying `TrajectoryFollower.update()`: